-The personal growth that can then take place can free you from the limitations of old patterns.
-This can allow more realistic and effective ways of improving the quality, contentment and satisfaction of your life to emerge.
+The personal growth that takes place through this process can free you from the limitations of old patterns and allow new healthier choices and patterns to emerge.
+This can lead to more realistic and effective ways of improving the quality of your life, and bring you higher levels of contentment and satisfaction.

 You can benefit from counselling and psychotherapy at any stage in your life.
 However, it is more usual that you are likely to consider counselling when you are seeking to deal with changes, events or transitions in your life, or when you are facing a personal crisis.